Benfarhat/PHP-coding-interview/README.md

 PEAR means "PHP Extension and Application Repository".
 It extends PHP and provides a higher level of programming for web developers.

 It's a repository of PHP software code founded in 1999 by Stig S. Bakken to promote the re-use of code that performs common functions.
-With Composer, another packages manager and an alternative for PEAR packages, some people of the PHP community argue to replacing PEAR in favor of composer.
+With Composer, another packages manager and an alternative for PEAR packages, some people of the PHP community argue to replacing PEAR in favor of composer (created by Nils dermann).

 It also provides a command line interface (CLI) to install packages automatically.